What Do Subterranean Termites Look Like?

 Subterranean termites, the Reticulitermes Termites in particular, are colonies of termites divided into a caste system based on their "job".
 For example, there are worker termites, soldiers, and reproductive termites.
 Each type will have a slightly different appearance.
 Worker Reticulitermes termites are between 1/8 and 3/8 of an inch in length.
 Soldiers are about the same length but have a large brown head and more powerful mandible, while the reproductive termites are about 1/2 inch long.

 Subterranean Reticulitermes termites live in colonies underground and build mud tube structures to travel about and find food sources while protecting themselves from the open air.
 When they do live above ground, they pick secluded areas with high moisture levels.
 Mature subterranean termite colonies can have anywhere from 20,000 worker termites to about 5 million workers!
 Termite colonies grow amazingly fast because the primary queen termite can lay between 5,000 and 10,000 eggs annually.

-Subterranean termites eat the same things other termites eat, including cellulose materials found in structural wood, paper, cotton, and books.
+Subterranean termites eat the same things that all other termites eat which includes cellulose materials found in structural wood, paper, cotton, and books.

 There are many similarities between carpenter ants and subterranean termites that cause them to get mistaken for one another, but there are some major differences as well.
 Both the carpenter ant and the subterranean termite have antennae, but they look different.
 For example, the termite's antennae are straight and if you look close, appear as if they are made from tiny round beads whereas carpenter ant antennae are more like a stick with a slight bend in them, like an elbow.
 Termite bodies appear to be all one piece whereas the carpenter ant has a waist that tapers inward between the thorax and abdomen.
 Both ants and termites have two pairs of wings, but the termite wings appear to be a single, white wing because they are stacked on top of each other.